How to generate an OpenAPI document with FastAPI

 , and provides basic CRUD operations for managing burgers and orders at our hypothetical burger shop.
 Additionally, we have a webhook defined for order status events.

-We'll look at how we optimized this FastAPI application and refined our models and routes so that the generated OpenAPI specification is intuitive and easy to use.
+We’ll look at how we optimized this FastAPI application and refined our models and routes so that the generated OpenAPI document is intuitive and easy to use.
 We will also explore how we can use this schema to generate SDKs using Speakeasy.
 The source code for our example API is available in the apitizing-burgers (opens in a new tab) repository.

 The repository consists of two directories: app